 NUMBER 10 - Keigo HIGASHI's Pride of the Number 10

 It was just before the opening five years ago.
-Keigo HIGASHI was smiling wryly and said, "I wasn't really expecting to hear about two things all of a sudden."
-First, he was named the successor to the number 10 jersey by Yohei KAJIYAMA, who retired from active play after the 2018 season, and Kenta HASEGAWA, the coach, entrusted him with the captain's armband.
-Burdened with two heavy responsibilities at once, he honestly said, "It's honestly heavy," and continued on.
+Keigo HIGASHI was smiling wryly and said, "I wasn't really expecting to hear about two responsibilities all of a sudden."
+First, he was named the successor to the number 10 jersey by Yohei KAJIYAMA, who retired from professional football after the 2018 season, and was entrusted with the captain's armband by coach Kenta HASEGAWA.
+Shouldering two significant responsibilities at once, he honestly said, "It's honestly heavy," and continued on.

 "I have a lot of worries (bitter smile).
 But I want to continue growing with this team.
 I hope that will create a positive pressure.
 Killing two birds with one stone?
 I hope that will be the case."